 1. They Feel Like Their Progression Has Halted

 This would be enough to burn anyone out, right?
-When you feel like your progression as an employee has ceased to exist, it kind of makes your reasoning for filling that position somewhat pointless.
+When you feel like your progression as an employee has ceased to exist, it kind of makes your reason for filling that position somewhat pointless.
+Many of us identify in a strong way with our jobs.

 Feeling like you’re stuck at any point in life can cause burnout, and your particular place of employment is no different.
 The yearning to grow and become a better person is burnt into our DNA.
 Naturally, when we feel like this has been halted, it can cause a burnt-out feeling.